alexedwards/sinatra-modular/README.md

 ## Code reloading

-For convenience while developing, automated server restartng on code changes is supported thanks to the [Shotgun](https://github.com/rtomayko/shotgun) gem.
+For convenience while developing, automated server restarting on code changes is supported thanks to the [Shotgun](https://github.com/rtomayko/shotgun) gem.
 Sass is also supported out of the box.
 Any `.sass` files contained in the `stylesheets/sass` folder are automatically compiled into plain CSS on the fly and saved to the `stylesheets` folder.